IndraT97/Everything-About-SQL/README.md

 ## 📊 Overview

 This repository serves as a valuable resource for SQL practitioners, offering a variety of case studies, platform solutions, projects, and takehome challenges.
-Whether you're a beginner or an advanced user, these resources are designed to enhance your SQL skills through practical applications and complex problem-solving scenarios. 🎯
+Whether you're a beginner or an advanced user, these resources are designed to enhance your SQL skills through practical applications and complex problem-solving scenarios 🎯

 ## 👩🏻‍💻 Usage Instructions